prerender/prerender/README.md

 ### inMemoryHtmlCache

+*Note* The in memory cache is per process so if you have multiple Prerender workers then they do not share a cache.
+For higher traffic websites, use a common cache like redis.

-The default is an in memory cache but you can easily change it to any caching system compatible with the `cache-manager` nodejs package.
+An in memory cache but you can easily change it to any caching system compatible with the `cache-manager` nodejs package.

 For example, with the request: